rabidgremlin/gcp-thumbor-stack/README.md

 If you change the parameters in the URL and rerun multiple times you can see the speed improvements as the resized image is cached by Cloud CDN.

-You can also force your cluster to scale by deliberate forceing cache misses:
+You can also force your cluster to scale by deliberate forcing cache misses:
 ```
 ab -n 100 -c 5 http://[IP_ADDRESS]/unsafe/`date +%N | cut -c 7-`x200/smart/smiling-man-and-woman-sitting-on-pavement-2216727.jpg
 ```